 All about "Lift Every Voice and Sing," known as the Black national anthem, being sung by Andra Day at the 2024 Super Bowl

-Singer Andra Day will perform "Lift Every Voice and Sing," which is widely known as the Black national anthem, at the start of the 2024 Super Bowl.
+Singer Andra Day performed "Lift Every Voice and Sing," which is widely known as the Black national anthem, at the start of the 2024 Super Bowl.

 "Lift Every Voice and Sing" has a short Super Bowl history, but the song itself has been around since 1900, when it was first performed by a choir of 500 schoolchildren in Jacksonville, Florida.
 It was written by James Weldon Johnson, who considered the piece a hymn.